 Ford says the vehicles’ speed control cables can stick on the engine cover when the accelerator pedal is almost fully or fully depressed.
 This causes the throttle to stick open and the vehicle to speed out of control.

-The problem described by Ford is what the we uncovered under the hood of 17 year-old Saige Bloom’s 2002 Ford Escape last month.
+The problem described by Ford is what the ABC15 Investigators uncovered under the hood of 17 year-old Saige Bloom’s 2002 Ford Escape last month.
 Ford’s recall announcement cites the accident in January of this year and the investigation of her car in June.

-The Payson teenager was driving the Escape for the first time in January when the vehicle accelerated out of control.
-Saige avoided hitting any other cars until she hit a grey sedan.
-Her SUV flipped three times and she was thrown from the car.
+The Payson teenager was driving the Escape for the first time in January when the vehicle accelerated out of control .
+Saige avoided hitting any other cars until she clipped a grey sedan.
+Her vehicle flipped three times and she was thrown from the car.
 Saige died in a hospital hours later.

 INSPECTION OF THE BLOOM ESCAPE